BriteSnow/node-cloud-bucket/README.md

 ```

-For Google Cloud Storage, just do:
+For Google Cloud Storage, just use (the `getBucket` API will auto-detect the type of cloud from the config object):

 ```ts
 const bucketCfg = {